rodrigo-fonseca-oliveira/ai-architect/docs/code_review.md

-AI Risk & Compliance Monitor — Code Review (Session 1)
+AI Architect — Code Review (Session 1)

 Overview and scope
 - Purpose: Baseline review of code quality, structure, and doc-to-code alignment.
 No application code changes in this session.